Prospective Player FAQ

 Unlike other all-star games, the NFLPA Collegiate Bowl not only provides future union members the opportunity to showcase their skills in front of professional coaches and scouts but also equips them with knowledge of the business side of football.
 As the union for NFL players, we believe our messaging, guidance and holistic approach will best prepare participants for their future professional football careers.

-We also take pride in providing the premier platform for collegiate talent from both major Division-I schools as well as smaller universities and HBCUs.
+We also take pride in providing the premier platform for collegiate talent from major Division-I schools as well as smaller universities and HBCUs.

 The scouts of the NFLPA Collegiate Bowl’s Recruiting Department are constantly on the road, evaluating players and building relationships.
 The Recruiting Department also has access to all collegiate game film through a professional provider.